blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/RaceCondition4.py.md

 # Answer

 It is a Race Condition issue.
-In the code, we see that the application gets the query string value, and writes it to a file called shared-file.txt, then opens the file and sends it back as a response.
+In the code, we see that the application gets the query string value, writes it to a file called shared-file.txt, then opens the file and sends it back as a response.
 Additionally, the code does not lock any system resources and that means the request for file writing and the request file reading might be from different people. https://github.com/blabla1337/skf-labs/blob/master/python/RaceCondition-file-write